dhlparcel/plugin-magento2-release/README.md

 - Add the plugin to your composer with the command (recommended version range)
 `composer require dhlparcel/magento2-plugin:~1.0.0`

+- Enable the DHL module by executing the following from the Magento root:
+`bin/magento module:enable DHLParcel_Shipping`

 - Upgrade the database
 `bin/magento setup:upgrade`